-Locksmiths maintain, repair, install and replace locks, keys, safes, electronic locking devices and access control systems in businesses, private homes, building sites and vehicles.
+Locksmiths install, maintain and replace locks, keys, safes, electronic locking devices and access control systems for buildings and vehicles.
+They may also install and repair security systems.

 Qualified locksmiths with more than three years’ experience usually earn

 Source: Beveridge Locksmiths, 2018.

 Pay for locksmiths varies depending on experience, fees and location.